Here’s a look at World War II, which lasted from 1939 to 1945.

 The number of civilian casualties in World War II may never be known.
 Many deaths were caused by bombing raids, massacres, starvation and other war-related causes.

-The Lend-Lease Act was created to allow the U.S. to lend or lease weapons, equipment, or raw materials to any nation fighting the Axis.
+The Lend-Lease Act was created to allow the United States to lend or lease weapons, equipment or raw materials to any nation fighting the Axis.
 Eventually, 38 nations received about $50 billion in aid.
 Most went to Great Britain and the Soviet Union.

-In 1948, the U.S. created the Marshall Plan to help rebuild war torn Europe.
+In 1948, the United States created the Marshall Plan to help rebuild war torn Europe.
 Eventually, 18 nations received $13 billion in food, machinery and other goods.

 In March of 1974, Hiroo Onoda, a Japanese soldier still fighting the war, was found by a search party on the island of Lubang in the Philippines.
-After he is convinced the war is over by his former commanding officer he is then flown to Manila and formally surrenders to President Ferdinand Marcos.
-Mr. Onoda died January 16, 2014 at the age of 91.
+After he is convinced the war is over by his former commanding officer, he is then flown to Manila and formally surrenders to President Ferdinand Marcos.
+Onoda died January 16, 2014, at the age of 91.

-Timeline: September 1, 1939 - Germany invades Poland.
-Denmark, Luxembourg, the Netherlands, Norway, Belgium, and France soon fall into German control, until only the United Kingdom is left to face Germany.
+September 1, 1939 - Germany invades Poland.
+Denmark, Luxembourg, the Netherlands, Norway, Belgium and France soon fall under German control.

 June 14, 1940 - German troops march into Paris.

 July 1940-September 1940 - Germany and Great Britain fight an air war, the Battle of Britain, along the English coastline.